National Partners

 Harman

-Harman has been a crucial supporter of Make Music Day for the last seven years, part of their unwavering commitment to music and music education.
+Harman has been a crucial supporter of Make Music Day for the last nine years, part of their unwavering commitment to music and music education.

 Hohner